Skip to main content

 How to Assemble the Tacos

 While the portion is deep frying, heat a pan or griddle on medium heat, add a drizzle of oil and then place the tortilla on the pan.
-Add the thirds of cheese in the center, followed by the green goddess sauce.
+Add a third of cheese in the center, followed by the green goddess sauce.

 Cook until the tortillas are warmed and lightly toasted.